 The superintendent will be responsible for developing and implementing procedures for the utilization of volunteers.
 The selection and use of volunteers will be consistent with those policies and procedures as specified for unsupervised volunteers as specified in Policy 5005, Employment: Disclosures, Certification Requirements, Assurances and Approval.

-END OF POLICY

 Cross References: